 ∥ Tougodo, formerly Meispui, produced a number of side-by-side lens cameras prior to the Toyoca 35, but they were not true 35mm TLRs because the objective lens was fixed focus, or they used 35mm paper-backed roll film.

 In 1958, Yashica (Japan) made a dual format TLR (¶); the Yashica 635.
-It could use both 120 roll film and 35mm cassettes.
-This required the installation of an adapter kit (like the Rolleikin) comprising a viewfinder mask, alternative spool and film pressure plate (etc.), but the 635 had two fixed wind knobs, and two frame counters, for 120 and 35mm films.
+It too could use both 120 roll film and 35mm cassettes, and required the installation of an adapter kit comprising a viewfinder mask, alternative spool and film pressure plate (etc.), but the 635 had two fixed wind knobs, and two frame counters, for 120 and 35mm films.
 The instruction manual for this camera can be found here.
 The initial price of the 635 was £31 - 14s - 8d.
 The end date of production is unknown, but it was probably made for several years, and examples are relatively abundant.
 You can expect to pay between £50 to £150 for one of these cameras.

 ¶ The Halina A1 was a phoney 35mm film TLR; it had the option to take 21/4" x 2 1/4" or 24 x 36mm exposures, but only on a 120 roll film.
 The Halina Viceroy had the same phoney 35mm capability, but it was in addition a pseudo TLR with a non-focusing viewfinder ... so it was a phoney pseudo.